NirmalHegde/Movie-Nominator/README.md

 # Shopify-Frontend-Developer-Challenge
-This project is for Shopify's Frontend Developer Challenge, The Shoppies!
-The goal of this project was to create
+This project was created for Shopify's Frontend Developer Challenge, The Shoppies!
+This project allows you to search for any movie on the OMDB API (https://www.omdbapi.com/) in order to nominate them (up to 5).
+Hope you Enjoy!

 ## Link to Project
 https://the-shoppies-595bc.web.app/

+## Extras

 ## Tech Stack
 ### Server Side